xamarin/mac-samples/DocumentSample/README.md

 They take care of loading, saving, creating new instances and closing of windows for you.

-In addition to this sample, there is a template in MonoDevelop that will create the basics for you.
+In addition to this sample, there is a template in Xamarin Studio that will create the basics for you.